radian-software/straight.el/README.md

 (Although using `straight-recipe-overrides` will work just as well, at least until the recipe happens to be changed upstream and your init-file isn't updated.)

+Similarly, if all you want to do is switch to your own fork of `straight.el` on GitHub, simply customize the variable `straight-repository-user` to your GitHub username.

 There is one minor caveat to the above discussion.
 If your fork makes changes to the way in which recipes are interpreted, then those